 Just a couple days ago, I watched the last few leaves fall from that beloved tree before heading inside to start dinner.
 I was making one of my favorite fall dinners, Roasted Acorn Squash with Maple Sage Sausage, and I decided a side salad would be a good fit with both the roasted squash and the Chardonnay that was in my glass.

 Rain Dance Vineyards 2016 Lee’s Vineyard Estate Chardonnay is what I call a “fall” Chardonnay.
 An example of a “summer” Chardonnay would be one that is stainless steel fermented with no oak treatment – light bodied, crisp and brimming with zippy acidity.
-The perfect wine to sip on a hot summer day, no food required – shoes off, feet up and soaking in the summer sunshine. fall Chardonnay has spent some time in oak barrels – giving it a rounder, richer texture with greater depth of character.
+The perfect wine to sip on a hot summer day, no food required – shoes off, feet up and soaking in the summer sunshine.
+A fall Chardonnay has spent some time in oak barrels – giving it a rounder, richer texture with greater depth of character.
 Still brimming with bright acidity to round out the supple mouth feel, fall Chardonnays with their creamy textures beckon food.

 Rain Dance Vineyards 2016 Lee’s Vineyard Estate Chardonnay ($45) was aged in 50% new French oak barrels and 50% Neutral French oak barrels, giving it a lush and juicy character that coats the palate with a beautiful silky texture.
 This unfiltered and hand bottled 100% Dijon clone 95 showcases alluring woven layers of aromas and flavors flow in a lush wave from the front of the palate to the back – baked pear, clover honey and fall spices coat the mouth in delicious balanced harmony with a touch of lemon zest on the finish.
 Minerality gives it a sense of place, showing off its terroir.